UnionInternationalCheminsdeFer/OSDM/spec/relationship-offer-offerpart-product-and-fare.md

   Examples: `CIV`, `MD` or `EU-PER`

-  The regulatory conditions Needs to be indicated in the offer to inform the customer.
+  The regulatory conditions need to be indicated in the offer to inform the customer.

 - `serviceClass`